 1.20 If sponsor annual subscription fees are not paid by 31 January each year, no submission will be accepted from the sponsor by the JSE until the fees have been paid in full.

-JSE Training
+JSE training

 1.21 The JSE may mandate training for approved executives on the Requirements that must be completed within certain periods specified by the JSE.